flukejones/DIYDoom/tutorial/README.md

 * Slade3: This will be a good tool to verify some of our work.

 ### Thoughts
-~~I don't know if I can complete this project, but I will try my best.~~ I always believe I can.
+I don't know if I can complete this project, but I will try my best.
+I always believe I can.
-Thanks to __DOOMReboot__ who has offered to help in this project, he has good experience building a doom engine from scratch, and he will be a valuable asset!
 My target platform will be windows, but since we I'm using SDL, it should be easy to get this to work under other platforms.
 For now, install Visual Studio!